iSaluki/phhs6/content/sixth/CompSci/Theory/BinaryLogic/BooleanLogic.md

 ### Distributive Laws

-Like mathematical algebra, you should expand brackets where needed.
+- Like mathematical algebra, you should expand brackets where needed.

-It is also possible to expand brackets in Boolean algebra expressions when an expression is ANDed with an expression enclosed in brackets.
+- It is also possible to expand brackets in Boolean algebra expressions when an expression is ANDed with an expression enclosed in brackets.

+- This can often help to simplify an expression (though sometimes it might not—just because you can expand brackets does not mean it is always right to do so.)

 A.(B+C) = (A.B) + (A.C)
 (A+B).(C+D) = (A.C) + (A.D) + (B.C) + (B.D)

+### Inverse Distributive Laws

+Also known as: **factoring**

+- In algebraic expressions you will have seen that sometimes an expression can be simplified by adding brackets, the same is true for boolean algebra.

 [Computer Science](/ComputerScience)